Searching for the axion-like particle at the EIC: The production of ALP

-Below, we utilize the MadGraph5~\cite{Alwall:2014hca} to calculate the signal cross section with electron and proton energy $E_e=20~{\rm GeV}$ and $E_p=250~{\rm GeV}$ at the leading order.
-The following kinematic cuts for the final states have been applied in our analysis,
+Below, we utilize the MadGraph5~\cite{Alwall:2014hca} to calculate the signal cross section with electron and proton energy $E_e=20~{\rm GeV}$ and $E_p=250~{\rm GeV}$ at the leading order with NNPDF sets~\cite{Ball:2012cx}.
+The factorization and renormalization scales in our calculation have been chosen as the default scale in the MadGraph5, i.e. the transverse mass.
+To avoid the soft and collinear divergence, the following kinematic cuts for the final states have been applied,

-where $p_T^i$ and $\eta^i$ denotes the transverse momentum and rapidity of particle $i$, respectively.
-The cone distance $\Delta R(i,j)=\sqrt{(\eta^i-\eta^j)^2+(\phi^i-\phi^j)^2}$ with $\phi^i$ denoting the azimuthal angle of particle $i$.
+where $p_T^m$ and $\eta^m$ with $m=j,e,\gamma$ denotes the transverse momentum and pseudorapidity of particle $m$, respectively.
+The cone distance $\Delta R(m,n)=\sqrt{(\eta^m-\eta^n)^2+(\phi^m-\phi^n)^2}$ with $\phi^m$ denoting the azimuthal angle of particle $m$.
 Figure~\ref{FIG:cs} displays the production rates for the processes $e^-p\to e^- \gamma\gamma j$ (red dashed line), $e^-p\to e^-a(\to\gamma\gamma)j$ (blue dashed line) and $e^-p\to e^-aj$ (green dashed line) without any kinematic cuts for the photons in the final state.
 It clearly shows that the cross section of the signal is dominantly determined by the $s$-channel scattering and the contribution from $t$-channel is negligible, because of the suppression of the phase space.
 In addition, the narrow width approximation for the $s$-channel production works very well in this process.
 In the same figure, the solid cyan and black lines show the cross sections from $e^-p\to e^- \gamma\gamma j$ and $e^-p\to e^-a(\to\gamma\gamma)j$ after we impose the kinematic cuts in Eq.~\eqref{EQ:bcuts} for the photons, respectively.
 We note that the kinematic cuts of the photons will decrease the cross section significantly when ALP mass $m_a<40~{\rm GeV}$.
 It arises from the fact that the invariant mass of photon pair from an on-shell ALP decay is given by $m_a^2=m_{\gamma\gamma}^2\simeq p_T^{\gamma 1}p_T^{\gamma 2}\Delta R(\gamma 1,\gamma 2)$, where $p_T^{\gamma 1,\gamma 2}$ denotes the transverse momentum of the photons.
 For a heavy ALP, the kinematic cuts could be satisfied automatically, while there is a phase space suppression effect for a light ALP which is induced by the kinematic cuts of the photons (see Eq.~\eqref{EQ:bcuts}).
 Such effect will also generate a peak around $m_a\sim 16 ~{\rm GeV}$ for the production rate distributions of the processes with the cuts on the photons (see cyan and black lines).